 Cash, income, credit history...the big three of getting an approved home loan.
 All equally important and all have very specific guidelines and documentation requirements.
 This article is going to talk about income and why how you are paid could make a huge difference in the amount of the mortgage you may be eligible to borrow.

 There are many methods of employment compensation.
 Just to name a few:

 Ultimately what your lender wants to establish is the stability and consistency of your income.
 If you work a standard 40-hour week and are paid hourly or on a set salary; that's the easy part and is fairly straightforward.
 Anything outside of that gets special attention.

 There are different methods the lender might use to get documentation that verifies this information.
-Many employers have online automated employment verification systems and quite a few still use the old school “fax a form” method.
-You will also be asked to provide at least the most recent 30 days of your wage statements and the last two years of W2s.
-(See Home Loan Document Checklist)
+Many employers have online automate employment verification systems and quite a few still use the "old school fax a form" method.
+You will also be asked to provide at least 30 days of your wage statements and the last two years of W2s.

 Regardless of the type of verification; it will closely follow this format which is a snipet of the FNMA Request for Verification of Employment.